 - RI Association of Environmental Educators, watershed organizations, RI Tree Council, RI Wild Plant Society, arboretums (Newport, Roger Williams Park, etc.)

-- State and Private educational institutions, including additional departments within URI
+- Public and private educational institutions, including additional departments within URI

 The RIWP is a member of the Regional Conservation Partnership Network.